Create a free profile to get unlimited access to exclusive show news, updates, and more!

 “It really lets us in to who (Vincent) Riley is and the kind of man he is at the end of the day, what he really stands for,” Scott told NBC Insider of the emotional episode.

-Who is Det.
-Vincent Riley’s Brother?
+Who is Matt Riley, Det.
+Vincent Riley’s brother?

 Fans first met Matt after Vincent was called away from the high-profile murder scene of a college basketball coach by a detective in a neighboring squad, who had just arrested his brother.

-Vincent learned that his brother had been caught trying to sell undercover detectives two guns on the street.
+Vincent learned that his brother had been caught trying to sell the undercover detectives two guns on the street.

-For his part, Matt tried to insist from his holding cell that he had been set up, before finally offering a more likely explanation for the charges against him.
+Matt tried to insist from his holding cell that he had been set up, before finally offering a more likely explanation.
+“Come on, man, I didn’t have a choice,” Matt told Vincent.
+“I needed the money.”

 “You didn’t have a choice, but to sell guns?
 Is that what you’re saying to me?” a visibly frustrated Vincent shot back before leaving Matt in the cell so he could hash it out with the detectives.